EHTEL Innovation Initiative agenda for 2020

-Right now, society does not know how the “infectious diseases” end-game with COVID-19 will play out.
+Right now in 2020-21, society does not know how the “infectious diseases” end-game with COVID-19 will play out.
 People may continue to face ongoing combinations of infectious diseases in many locations, including in their own homes.

-EHTEL wants to focus at least part of the work in the Innovation Initiative on digital therapeutics.
+In 2020 EHTEL wanted to focus at least part of the work of its Innovation Initiative on digital therapeutics.
 The home is a new setting for the use of these therapeutics.

 Digital therapeutics can help in the shift that is occurring from the treatment of patients in hospital to their care – whether medical or social – at home.

-In terms of the Innovation Initiative, the desire is to bring together the three notions of:
+In terms of the Innovation Initiative, the desire in 2020 was to bring together the three notions of: